 Want a cheap weekend stay in a great city with lots of options to entertain the kids?
-Looking to just get away from it all for a few days
+Find out how to plan a weekend in Chicago for $400.

-Chicago could you be your answer.
+Chicago doesn’t have to be expensive.
+You just have to know how to plan for it.
 We love spending a long weekend in Chicago.
-We go there so much that we have our ‘usual’ places to visit.
+In fact, we go there so much that we have our ‘usual’ places to visit.

 Chicago is great for kids, too!
 There are so many exciting and new places to visit.
-Check out Chicago: 7 things to do with kids for some educational and fun destinations.
+Check out 7 things to do with kids in Chicago for some educational and fun destinations.

 But, are you worried about the cost of going to a big city?
 Let me show you our most recent trip itinerary.
 It doesn’t have to be expensive!
 If I can do it, so can you.
 You just need to know where and when to look.